Supp/Blog/Intercom Pricing in 2026: What You Actually Pay vs What You Think

 The Sticker Price vs The Real Price

-What $89/Month Gets You
+What Essential Gets You ($29/seat/month, annual)

 • Shared inbox for team conversations